gamblevore/speedie/Documentation/jbin.md

 #### Jbin disadvantages
 * Not human readable
 * Does not store formatting, or comments
-* Is subject to change.
+* **Is subject to change.
 Not final.
-Treat this as a caching system.
+Treat this as a caching system.**

 #### History

 Lets give a little history about `jbin`.
 OK, so... basically, I was writing an `.m4a` parser in Speedie.
 This is to let me import files into a music player.

 So, I had to parse a quick-time file.
-This is the "`moov`" or "`atom`" format, which... to be honest, kinda sucks. `jbin` is so much better!
-But then, this format is used for all Apple's music and all sorts of things, so... it can't be that bad?
+This is the "`moov`" or "`atom`" format.
+I felt that this format kinda sucks.

-Jbin is still better.
 I was writing the `m4a` parser and realised "wait...
 I can improve on this".
 So I did.
 I removed everything bad, added a few good things... and voila: **`jbin`** was created.

 Actually jbin is nothing like `m4a`, except being binary.
 Thats how much I changed.

+jbin could literally be used as a superior movie and audio container format... if anyone wanted to.
+Its not just for jeebox.

 #### Jbin Compared to Apple's atom (quicktime) format